by Dr. David Minkoff November 21, 2018 4 min read

 The vast majority of our body’s vitamin K is produced by our gut bacteria, adding cardiovascular disease to the long list of conditions helped by rebalancing your microbiome.
 Before spending large amounts of money on expensive probiotic pills, try incorporating more fermented foods into your diet:

 The next major source of vitamin K is our diet.
 Dietary sources of vitamins are naturally complexed with other compounds that make them easier to absorb.
 Vitamin K is most abundant in leafy greens and cruciferous vegetables like broccoli.
-Any quality green-drink powder will also contain high levels of vitamin K (try our Perfect Greens Formula).
+Any quality green-drink powder will also contain high levels of vitamin K.

 The richest natural source, however, is the Japanese fermented bean paste Natto.
 (Tip: start slow with natto, while remarkably healthy, it can be something of an acquired taste).